Feature Comparison 2026

 ✓Where Streamlabs Excels

-- →Free tier for basic streaming
+- →Free tier that covers real streaming needs

 Verdict